Born in Kiev (Ukraine) 1878. Studied at signpainting from 1888; at N.I.Murashko's Kiev

 "Miner" and "Female Worker", each of them 41 x 29 cm, oil on cardboard, 1929.

-This painting was also used as cover-image of the magazine "Azerbaijan International", 13/4, Winter 2005:
+The painting was also used as cover-image of the magazine "Azerbaijan International", 13/4, Winter 2005:

 "Our cover is based on the original painting 'Black Ravens' by Boris Vladimirsky (1878-1950, Collection Horvath, Austria), who often was commissioned to paint propagandistic scenes during Stalin's era.
 'Black Ravens' shows another side of the soul of the Vladimirsky.
 It is still unknown how this work passed censorship.